Hydra Extension

 Automatic injection option

 If you want the tool available every time the Hydra editor opens, you can also install it as a userscript.
-With a userscript manager, the library loads automatically whenever the Hydra editor opens.
+With a userscript manager, the extension loads automatically whenever the Hydra editor opens.

 1. Install a userscript manager (such as Tampermonkey or Violentmonkey ) in your favorite browser.